slcs-jsc/mptrac/README.md

 ### Installation

-First, compile the GSL, netCDF, HDF5, and zlib libraries required by MPTRAC by running the build script:
+First, compile the GSL and netCDF library required by MPTRAC by running the build script:

     cd mptrac/libs
     ./build.sh <nc2|nc4>

-Please select `nc2`, if you want to use meteorological data files in netCDF classic format, or select `nc4`, if you want to use both, netCDF classic and netCDF-4 data files.
-The HDF5 and zlib libraries are needed only for netCDF-4.
-Sometimes, the compilation of netCDF-4 may fail, and netCDF classic may be useful as a fall-back option in that case.
+Please select `nc2`, if you want to use meteorological data files in netCDF classic format, or select `nc4`, if you want to be able to use both, netCDF classic and netCDF-4.
+Compilation of the HDF5 and zlib libraries will be required for netCDF-4.

 Next, change to the source directory and edit the Makefile according to your needs.

     cd mptrac/src
     emacs Makefile

 In particular, enable or disable the `NC4` flag, depending on whether you want to use netCDF classic or netCDF-4 data files.
 You may also want to edit the LIBDIR and INCDIR paths to point to the directories where the libraries are located on your system.
-By default, LIBDIR and INCDIR will point to `../libs/build/lib` and `../libs/build/include`, respectively.

 To make use of the MPI parallelization of MPTRAC, the MPI flag needs to be enabled in the Makefile.
 Further steps of the installation will require an MPI library to be installed or loaded as a module.
 To make use of the OpenACC parallelization, the GPU flag needs to be enabled.
 The PGI Compiler Suite will be required to compile the GPU code.
 The OpenMP parallelization of MPTRAC is always enabled.